ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

 This tool helps you split a single IP address block into smaller subnets.
-You enter one base block in CIDR form (for example 10.0.0.0/16) and add one or more subnet requirements by saying how many hosts each subnet must support.
-The tool then computes each subnet’s CIDR, first and last usable IP, broadcast address, gateway, and host counts.
-It shows whether the subnets fit inside the base block and lets you export the plan or use an optional AI step to suggest subnets from a short description.
+It works like a free online CIDR subnet calculator for IPv4 where you enter one base block in CIDR form (for example 10.0.0.0/16) and add one or more subnet requirements by saying how many hosts each subnet must support.
+The tool then computes each subnet’s CIDR, network address, first and last usable IP, broadcast address, gateway, and host counts, so it behaves as an IP subnet calculator for subnet planning and address allocation that also shows whether the subnets fit inside the base block and lets you export the plan or use an optional AI step to suggest subnets from a short description.

 Planning subnets by hand is error-prone.
 You must align each subnet to valid boundaries, reserve the network and broadcast addresses, and avoid overlaps.
-Mistakes lead to wrong configs or wasted space.
-This tool does the alignment and math for you so you get valid subnets and a clear view of how much of the block is used.
+Mistakes lead to wrong configs or wasted space, which is why many people look for a CIDR calculator online to calculate subnets from a CIDR block and quickly see network, broadcast, and usable host ranges.
+This tool does the alignment and math for you so you get valid subnets, a clear view of how much of the block is used, and a practical subnet planning calculator that supports variable length subnetting within a single parent network.

-The tool is for anyone who plans or manages IPv4 networks: developers, sysadmins, and network engineers.
-You can use it with basic knowledge of IP addresses and CIDR.
-Understanding what a subnet mask and a gateway are helps, but the tool explains the main outputs.
+The tool is for anyone who plans or manages IPv4 networks: developers, sysadmins, and network engineers who need a browser-based CIDR notation subnet calculator instead of doing binary math by hand.
+You can use it with basic knowledge of IP addresses and CIDR; it acts as a simple online tool to calculate subnet masks, IP ranges, and host counts from a CIDR prefix.
+Understanding what a subnet mask and a gateway are helps, but the tool explains the main outputs well enough for learners who are just starting with subnetting and VLSM planning.

 CIDR stands for Classless Inter-Domain Routing.
 A CIDR block is written as an IP address followed by a slash and a number, for example 192.168.1.0/24.
 The number is the prefix length: how many bits are fixed for the network part.
 The rest of the bits identify hosts inside that network.
 A /24 block has 2 to the power of (32 minus 24) addresses, that is 256.
 Two of them are reserved: the first is the network address and the last is the broadcast address.
 So you have 254 usable host addresses in a /24.
 A related operation involves calculating aspect ratios as part of a similar workflow.